0x264A/LeetCode/README.md

-Solutions for some LeetCode Problems.
+Solutions for some LeetCode Problems written in C++.